MandoCode 0.10.0

 |---|---|---|

 MandoCode validates model compatibility on startup.
-Run /learn for a detailed guide on model sizes and hardware requirements.
+Run /learn for a detailed guide on model sizes and hardware requirements, or /setup to switch between tiers any time.

 <details> <summary><h2>Configuration Reference</h2></summary>